DEVSENSE/phptools-docs/blog/posts/2026/modern-wordpress-plugin-development-guide.md

 Navigate to `http://localhost:8080` in your browser.

 Follow the WordPress setup wizard.
-You will not need to enter database details only admin credentials.
+You will not need to enter database details, only admin credentials.

 ![Wordpress Installation](imgs/modern-wordpress-plugin-development-guide/wp-install.png)